What Does It Cost To Hire A Patient Advocate?

 - How long it will take (days? weeks? months?)

-- The background and experience of your advocate
+- The advocate's credentials and experience

-But an hourly rate doesn’t really tell you how much it costs to hire an advocate.
-How many hours does the advocate need to resolve your situation?
-Will it be one or two hours?
-Or a several hours each month for a year?
-That also depends.
+But an hourly rate doesn't really tell you how much it costs to hire an advocate.

 There are multiple ways advocates could charge you, including initial assessment fees, hourly rates, deposit to an hours bank, retainers, and project fees.